Skip to content

 Plastic chairs are the fun-loving, wild cards in the chair world.
 They're usually bright and bold, so don't shy away from vibrant colors.
 Use smooth shading to convey their lightweight, often glossy nature.
 If the plastic is translucent, have fun with playing light effects through the material.
 It's like making your chair look like it's got superpowers!

 Illustrating different materials in chair designs is a fantastic way to show off your artistic skills.
 It's all about observing how light interacts with various surfaces and translating that into your work.
-So grab your tools and get ready to transform simple chair illustrations into mesmerizing pieces of art.
 Remember, each material has its unique personality; it's your job to bring it to life on paper.

 Are There Different Styles of Chair Illustrations?